-So basically it would be good functionality to auto-update WordPress themes rather than manually get those notifications in the WordPress admin sidebar and manually go and click those plugin updates.
+So basically it is good functionality to auto-update WordPress themes rather than manually get those notifications in the WordPress admin sidebar and manually go and click those plugin updates.

 I think most people would really appreciate this feature because plugin updates not only give new features but more importantly it fixes WordPress security.
-So this feature is really appreciated and once it becomes part of the WordPress core it will really dramatically improve the safety of WordPress installations across the globe
+So this feature is really appreciated as now it is part of the WordPress core and it will really dramatically improve the safety of WordPress installations across the globe

 Auto-update WordPress Themes

 Should you enable the auto-update themes feature when prompted to is a question that is easy to answer if you use a WordPress Child Theme or you use the default WordPress themes and options and do not edit theme files, so do not risk losing any theme design changes.

 Either way, a WordPress child theme is a better way to use WordPress because any WordPress theme updates will automatically override your custom theme change.
 If you create theme files regularly, then you will become hesitant to click the Theme update options and continue with the outdated theme and keep criticizing the theme designer, who may have fixed issues in a new update.

 You can find the option, when you go to WordPress Admin> Appearance> Theme Details > Enable AutoUpdates

 Therefore it’s a good idea to update WordPress themes as theme designers continue to improve theme code and fix glitches in design as well as incorporate new features and functionality in theme design